 Could that be any simpler?

-Learn only from people who have already been successful at what you want to know.
+It helps to learn from people who have already been successful at what you want to know or do.
 Many people talk about knowing things and talk about doing things.
 Some people talk a lot.
 People who haven’t done it can’t mentor you.
 Is this person’s situation even any better than yours?